Projector Throw Distance Calculator

 Formula and MathML

-The calculator converts diagonal size to width using your aspect ratio, then multiplies by the throw ratio.
+The calculator converts diagonal size to width using your aspect ratio, then multiplies that width by the throw ratio.

 Worked Example

 A 110-inch diagonal screen at 16:9 has a width of about 96 inches.
 With a throw ratio of 1.3, the projector should sit roughly 125 inches from the screen, or about 10.4 feet.
-This quick calculation helps you plan ceiling mount placement or shelf depth before you start drilling.
+That answer can immediately guide a ceiling mount, shelf depth, or room-layout decision.
+If your room cannot spare that much depth, you may need either a smaller screen or a projector with a shorter throw ratio.

 Comparison Table